Ernanm280/deploying-ad/README.md

 **2. Join Client-1 to the Domain**
 ---

-Navigate to the Azure Virtual machine list and select **Client-1** VM, initiate Remote Desktop with the IP address (52.186.171.6) using domain credentials `mydomain.com\<yourcreatedcredentials>` and password.
+Navigated to the Azure Virtual Machines list and selected the Client-1 VM.
+Initiated a Remote Desktop connection using the public IP address 52.186.171.6, authenticating with domain credentials in the format `mydomain.com\<yourcreatedcredentials>` and the associated password.

 <img width="977" height="430" alt="Screenshot 2026-04-11 181442" src="https://github.com/user-attachments/assets/a4cef92b-b067-4e0f-9735-850ee3df86d0" />